owlbarn/tutorial/book/algodiff/README.md

         reverse_push stack
 ```

 The `reverse_push` does exactly that.
-Stating from a list, it get the top element `dr`, get the adjoint value we already calculated `aa`, update it with `v` (explain why), get the `adj_fun`.
+Starting from a list, it gets the top element `dr`, gets the adjoint value we already calculated `aa`, updates it with `v`, and then gets the `adj_fun`.
 Now that we know the adjoint value, we can use that as input parameter to the `adj_fun` to execute the data of current task and recursively execute more nodes until the task stack is empty.

-Now, let's add some other required operations:
+Now, let's add some other required operations basically by copy and paste:

 ```ocaml env=algodiff_simple_impl_reverse